jscad/csg.js/BREAKING-CHANGES.md

 # CSG/CAG Objects
     - removal of almost all methods
     TODO: list here
+    - no more boolean operations on the prototypes of CSG/CAG Objects !! ie this is valid const foo = union(a, b) but this is not const foo = a.union(b)
+    - CSG/CAG objects now have a .pipe() method to be able to chain operations on them using functions: ie benefit of functional approach while allowing chaining this is also in preparation for the day browsers & Node.js will support the > (pipe) operator

 # API

     - snake case methods are now camel case: ie chain_hull => chainHull
     - a SINGLE function per shape : no more CSG.sphere() vs sphere()
       - unified functions keep the openscad shortcuts, but also add more explicit ones